 You might say that Safari Wilderness saved the best for last.
-Had I not been so spellbound over the water buffalos sweet nature, I would have agreed.
+I would have agreed if I had not been so spellbound over the water buffalos’ sweet nature.
 We exited the safari vehicle and walked into the ring-tailed lemurs’ quarters.

 Probably a dozen lemurs were perched in window cut-outs and on ledges and kept track of our every move.
 One even had her baby riding around on her back, which was so sweet.
-We were instructed to stand to one side of a structure where they would walk out onto to get their special treats, tiny bits of red grapes.
+Our tour guide instructed us to stand to one side of a structure where they would walk out to get their special treats, tiny bits of red grapes.

-Lemurs are friendly and sweet animals who gently grasp your hand with their velvety paws while they are eating.
-They can only eat small bits at a time, so we had to be extremely careful during this part of the tour.
+Lemurs are friendly, sweet animals who gently grasp your hand with their velvety paws while eating.
+They can only eat tiny bits at a time, so we had to be extremely careful during this part of the tour.
 Lemurs do not like to be petted.
 Be sure to offer the food only, and don’t worry; they don’t bite.

 A Wonderful Central Florida Day